‘I’ve tried my hardest’ – Matt Hancock gives final speech as MP

 Elsewhere in the session, other Conservative backbenchers not running for re-election gave their final speeches.

-Tory colleagues Andrew Percy (Brigg and Goole) and Sir Robert Neil (Bromley and Chislehurst) spoke of the areas they would like to campaign further on.
+Tory colleagues Andrew Percy (Brigg and Goole), Sir Robert Neil (Bromley and Chislehurst) and Tim Loughton (East Worthing and Shoreham) spoke of the areas they would like to campaign further on.

 Referring to probation services and his work in the all party parliamentary group on Gibraltar, Sir Robert said: “My only regret perhaps in my farewell being brought forward somewhat unexpectedly is that there is still business undone, still things I’d like to return to.”